tfindlay-au/Db2DbPipelineSample/README.md

 $ spark-submit ./target/scala-2.12/db2dbpipelinesample_2.12-0.1.jar
 ```
 *Note* : This code is not (yet) compatible with Java > 1.8 due to dependencies with the testing framework.
 This works fine in the docker container, but may not work on other systems with a newer JRE.

+### Developing
+This is a very simple project for demonstration purposes only, the key elements are:
+* Db2DbPipelineSample - Main program control and chains the Spark read, transformations and write together.
+* DbConnectionHelper - Separates out utility methods to produce database connection URL and properties.
+May need to be adapted if a different databse driver is used.
+* SampleDataGen - Integrated data generator.
+Could be configured to optionally run once only and would not be needed in a real scenario.
+* Transformations - Contains the business rules used to support the transformation

+##### Future work
+Some ideas include:
+* More complex transformations - Aggregations + Joins
+* Extraction configuration into external files
+* Consider adapting the chain to process streaming data feed
+* Design consideration may include the volume of data needed to be transferred from source to target systems